FirstEnergy Reminds Customers to Stay Safe This Halloween Season

 "Halloween is a peak time of year for spooky celebrations and activities, but it also has the potential to present some truly scary electrical hazards if simple precautions aren't taken," said Candace Webb, manager of public safety at FirstEnergy.
 "As children and adults celebrate the holiday, we want them to know where potential electrical or fire risks exist so they can take the steps needed to minimize them."

 Keep Your Home Spooky and Safe

-If your home will be decked out with eerie lights and jack-o'-lanterns galore, take the time to ensure that all decorations are functioning properly and installed safely.
-Consider these safety measures before decorating this Halloween:
+If your home will be decked out with eerie lights and jack-o'-lanterns, take the time to ensure all decorations are installed safely and functioning properly.
+Consider these safety measures while decorating this Halloween:

 - Decorative lights should be approved by Underwriter's Laboratory and carry a UL seal on the tag.
 Red UL marks indicate the lights are approved for indoor or outdoor use, while green UL tags indicate approval for indoor use only.

 - Outdoor lights and decorations should be plugged into outlets that feature Ground Fault Circuit Interrupters (GFCIs).

 - Indoor lights should not touch window treatments, carpet or furniture.

 - Replace traditional candles with flame-free options like flashlights, battery-operated candles or glow sticks to light up your jack-o'-lanterns or seasonal decor.